 Our Wabakimi Family

 Wabakimi Park and Wabakimi Outfitters were both founded by the same guy, Bruce Hyer.
 Born in Connecticut, Bruce at the age of 5 years told people there that he planned to move to Canada, build a log cabin and live in it in the wilderness off the land, be a biologist, trapper, wilderness guide, and bush pilot.
 Folks patted him on the head and said “That’s nice.”
-But at the age of 29, he did just those things, as well as become a Member of Parliament of Canada for 7 years.
+But at the age of 29, he did just those things.
+Later he became a Member of Parliament of Canada for 7 years.
 In 1993 he married spouse Margaret, and Michael Hyer was born in 1995 (now one of Wabakimi’s best canoe trip leaders).

 Wabakimi Outfitters is committed to the following priorities: